bobbycomet/Appify/README.md

 **Added an update banner when a newer version is out.**

+**Firefox specific:**

+**You must use the system package of Firefox stable to have controller support; this is because the Flatpak browser does not support it out of the box.
+Again, a Flatpak sandboxing issue.**

 Whether you're turning Gmail into a desktop app, running multiple Twitch accounts, or playing cloud games with anti-cheat bypasses — **Appify does it all**.